Are you a qualified vocational assessor looking to conduct end-point assessment in future?

 - Understand quality assurance of the end-point assessment process

 - Quality assurance and standardisation policies and procedures that apply to end-point assessments

 - Procedures to follow when there are disputes concerning end-point assessments decisions

 - Planning and logging professional development opportunities relevant to own role

 Course structure, dates and locations

 This is a blended learning course for qualified assessors.
-The online learning materials will be sent to you one month before the face-to-face training and assessment day.
-The assessment day will be held in London or Leeds.
+The online learning materials will be sent to you six weeks before the face-to-face training and assessment day.
+The assessment day will be held in London on Wednesday 10 June 2020.

-PLEASE NOTE: The online learning materials will be sent to you one month before the face-to-face training and assessment day.
+PLEASE NOTE: The online learning materials will be sent to you six weeks before the face-to-face training and assessment day.
 You will be required to complete particular modules and assignments before attending the assessment day.
-On this occasion, we are not able to transfer you to a different assessment day should you fail to complete the modules/assignments in time (this supersedes the ‘Delay in completing accredited courses, or failure to attend the training day’ section of our Terms & Condition)
+On this occasion, we are not able to transfer you to a different assessment day should you fail to complete the modules/assignments in time (this supersedes the ‘Delay in completing accredited courses, or failure to attend the training day’ section of our Terms & Conditions)